dbarbos/HCPChat/README.md

 ## Author

-dbarbos, tqi_dbarbosa@uolinc.com
+dbarbos, dilermando.barbosa@housecallpro.com

 ## License

 HCPChat is available under the MIT license.
 See the LICENSE file for more info.
+(License should be HCP internal use only)